balena-io/docs/pages/gettingStarted-RPI2.md

 Also, choose the right file location for your .img file in the input file field (if=...).
 `sudo dd bs=1m if=~/Downloads/resin-myApp-0.1.0-0.0.4.img of=/dev/rdisk2`

 __NOTE:__ that we subtly changed the device name from "/dev/disk2s1" to "/dev/rdisk2".
-You'll want to do the same when you execute the below command.
+You'll want to do the same when you execute the above command.

 This process can take anywhere from 5-30 minutes depending on the speed of your computer and microSD card.
-Once this is done, skip down to [setting up your device](/#/pages/gettingStarted-BBB.md#setting-up-your-device)
+Once this is done, skip down to [setting up your device](/#/pages/gettingStarted-RPI2.md#setting-up-your-device)

 #### From a GUI

 Alternatively you can use the GUI program [PiFiller][pifiller-download] to burn the SD card.

 Once downloaded, launch Pi Filler, and follow the on-screen prompts.
-The first thing it will ask is for you to locate your .img file.
-It mentions the Raspberry Pi, but you can ignore that, it doesn't make any difference.
+The first thing it will ask is for you to locate your `.img` file.

-Locate your beaglebone .img file in your Downloads folder.
+Locate your raspberry pi 2 `.img` file in your Downloads folder.
 It should be named something like `resin-myApp-0.1.0-0.0.4.img`, now click "choose".

 You can now insert your microSD card into your host machine and click continue.
 PiFiller will look for your SD card and tell you when it finds it.

 __NOTE:__ make 100% sure that the SD card it finds is in fact the correct card.

 Click continue and piFiller will write the SD card.
 This can 5-25 minutes depending on your machine.
-Once this is done, skip down to [setting up your device](/#/pages/gettingStarted-BBB.md#setting-up-your-device)
+Once this is done, skip down to [setting up your device](/#/pages/gettingStarted-RPI2.md#setting-up-your-device)

 ### Windows

 To burn OS images to SD cards on windows, you will need to install [Win32 disk imager][win32-disk-imager].
-Once you download it, can launch win32 disk imager by clicking on the "Win32DiskImager" file in the folder that you extracted it to.
+Once you download it, you can launch win32 disk imager by clicking on the "Win32DiskImager" file in the folder that you extracted it to.

 Now in Win32DiskImager, click on the folder icon to select which `.img` file you wish to burn.
 A file browser window will open and you will need to select your beaglebone image from the Downloads folder.
 It should be the extracted version and named something like this `resin-myApp-0.1.0-0.0.4.img`.